LoWanda/hpi-ii-project-2022/README.md

 This repository provides a code base for the information integration course in the summer semester of 2022.
 Below you can find the documentation for setting up the project.

+## DPMA Crawling

+Generate the Python code for the model class from the proto files by running the [`generate-proto.sh`](./generate-proto.sh) script.
+After starting the docker container as described below, configure Kafka Connect to use the Elasticsearch sink connector by using this [configuration file](./connect/patent-sink.json).
+You can start crawling by running `scrapy crawl patents` in the ./patent_crawler directory.
+The scrapy spider is configured to stop after 5000 requests as this is the daily limit of requests given by DPMA.
+The code prints the last company that the code was trying to crawl the patents for.

 ## Prerequisites

 - Install [Poetry](https://python-poetry.org/docs/#installation)